Guy Gardner (character): Early life

-Guy is raised in Baltimore by his parents, Roland and Peggy Gardner.
-His father, Roland, is an abusive alcoholic who beats Guy every day.
-Some of Guy's injuries are visible such as bruises, cuts and bumps but others are invisible and are emotionally inflicted.
-Guy works hard in school to try to win his father's approval, but Roland instead lavishes attention and compliments upon Guy's older brother, Mace.
-Guy's only escape at this time is General Glory comic books, going so far as to model his bowl haircut on Glory's sidekick, Ernie.
+Guy Gardner is raised in Baltimore by his parents, Roland and Peggy Gardner.
+Roland is an abusive alcoholic.
+While some of Guy's injuries are visible, others are psychological and deeply impactful.
+Despite striving to excel in school to earn his father's approval, Roland favors Guy's older brother, Mace.
+Guy finds solace in reading General Glory comic books, even modeling his bowl haircut after Glory's sidekick, Ernie.

-During his mid-teens, Guy becomes a juvenile delinquent.
-He constantly defies authority.
-Later, he is straightened out by his older brother, now a police officer.
-He eventually goes to college, supporting himself, and earning bachelor's degrees in education and psychology from the University of Michigan, where he also plays football until a career-ending injury.
-The injury deeply affects Guy.
+During his teenage years, Guy becomes a juvenile delinquent.
+He is eventually set on a better path by Mace, who has become a police officer.
+Guy attends the University of Michigan, where he supports himself and earns bachelor's degrees in education and psychology.
+While there, he plays football until a career-ending injury derails his athletic aspirations, leaving a lasting emotional impact.

-After college, Guy works as a social welfare caseworker, dealing with prison inmates and their rehabilitation.
-He abandons this line of work, however, fearing it brings out his aggressive nature.
-Moving on, he becomes a teacher for children with disabilities.
+After college, Guy works as a social welfare caseworker, focusing on prison inmate rehabilitation.
+However, he abandons this career, fearing it amplifies his aggressive tendencies.
+He transitions to teaching children with disabilities, finding a more suitable and fulfilling role.

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Guy is now an ex-police officer and middle child of a family with a long tradition of membership in the Baltimore Police Department going back to 1860.
-He is the second human to earn a Green Lantern ring, after coming to the rescue of his older brother Gerard who had become pinned down during a police shootout with a street gang.
+In The New 52 continuity, Guy's backstory is significantly altered.
+He is portrayed as a former police officer and the middle child in a family with a long tradition in the Baltimore Police Department.
+He earns his Green Lantern ring after heroically rescuing his older brother, Gerard, during a police shootout.
+In this version, Guy has a strained relationship with his father, Ebenezer, a decorated officer forced into early retirement due to injuries sustained in the line of duty.
+Guy's dismissal from the police force stems from an unexplained incident.

-In this version Guy has a strained relationship with his father Ebenezer Gardner, a decorated cop forced into disability after taking a bullet in the line of duty, for issues related to the unexplained incident which kicked Guy off the police force.
-This is retconned in DC Rebirth which returns to the original origin of Guy being abused by his alcoholic father as a kid, which was seen during Guy's fight with the Sinestro Corps member Arkillo in the present, and later his father being reintroduced under his original name Roland Gardner.
+This origin is later retconned in DC Rebirth, which reintroduces Guy's abusive upbringing at the hands of his alcoholic father, Roland Gardner.
+This is revisited during Guy's present-day fight with the Sinestro Corps member Arkillo and further confirmed when his father is reintroduced under his original name.